For more information on our Military Scholarship, please visit: http://bit.ly/MilitaryICC

 The road to success begins with a first-rate education from a world-class culinary school.
 The International Culinary Center’s award-winning Total Immersion curriculum and intensive, fast-track programs prepare graduates with the skills and credentials they need to forge their own path in the culinary industry.
 And with more than 15,000 alumni making headlines in nearly every facet of the culinary industry, ICC is well-connected and will work with you throughout your career.
 To learn more about how ICC can help put you on the path to professional success, please complete the form on this page.

-The International Culinary Center has policies regarding student age, education and language requirements for admission into our professional programs.
-Be sure you meet our requirements for going to culinary school before enrolling in one of our globally recognized culinary arts programs.
+The International Culinary Center has policies regarding student age, education and language for admission into our globally recognized professional programs.
+Before enrolling, read below to be sure you meet our requirements for going to culinary school.

-To attend culinary school, applicants will be required to submit proof of high school graduation or the equivalent in the form of a high school or post-secondary school diploma, GED, official transcript with graduation date, or an official college transcript which indicates that a high school diploma is the basis of admission into the program.
+A high school diploma or GED is the basis of admission into ICC’s culinary programs.
+All applicants are required to submit proof of high school graduation or the equivalent in the form of a high school or post-secondary school diploma, GED, official transcript with graduation date, or an official college transcript.

-If you have any questions during the application process or would like to learn more about what culinary school is like, please speak to your admission representative or complete the form on this page.
+If you have any questions about the application process or would like to learn more about what culinary school is like, please speak to an admission representative at 888.324.2433, email email@example.com or complete the form in the right column of this page.